extinguishergeeks/xtinguisher.github.io/mechanical documentation.md

 The torque calculations can be found on our github

 ### Mechanical drawings
-The mechanical drawings can be found on our github under the folder name: <a href:Tank CAD files.zip> Tank CAD files.zip</a>
+The mechanical drawings can be found on our github under the folder name: <a href="Tank CAD files.zip"> Tank CAD files.zip</a>